zilahir/eslint-config/README.md

 # eslint-config

-This is my personal configuration for [ESLint](https://github.com/eslint/eslint).
-It's based on [Airbnb's ESLint configurations](https://github.com/airbnb/javascript).
+These are my personal configurations for [ESLint](https://github.com/eslint/eslint).
+They are based on [Airbnb's ESLint configurations](https://github.com/airbnb/javascript).

 ## Base configuration